cneuro/eslint-config-functional/README.md

 # eslint-config-functional

-This is a shareable linting configuration library for projects based on React 18 with Typescript 4 utilizing [ESLint](https://eslint.org/).
+An [ESLint](https://eslint.org/) configuration library for projects based on React 18+ with Typescript 4+.

+## Disclaimer

-It is an exhaustive and opinionated configuration that enforces consistent use of ES6 & strict Typescript functional programming paradigms.
+This is an exhaustive and **opinionated** ESLint config that enforces consistent usage of ES6 & [strict](https://typescript-eslint.io/linting/configs/#strict) Typescript [functional programming](https://en.wikipedia.org/wiki/Functional_programming) paradigms.
+It encourages adherence to best practices and restricts certain language features that are prone to anti-patterns.

-> Using this linter actively disallows the use of `class`.
+Notable linting rules include:

+- `class` declarations are disallowed
+- `interface` declarations are disallowed
+- Only `enum` non-literal declarations are allowed
+- Only `const` variable declarations are allowed
+- Object keys and component props are sorted alphabetically

 ## Installation